dmaksimov/docs/guides/settings.md

 # Settings

-The App's Settings area is only available to members of the Administrator role.
-This is where you create your data model, choose interfaces, define permissions, setup your instance of Directus, and more.
+> Restricted to members of the administrator role, Settings is where you create the data model, choose interfaces, define permissions, and configure the Directus App and API.

 ## Global Settings